christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

    - webhook callback path is exercised
    - orchestration receives the expected external events
    - orchestration reaches the expected terminal state
-- [ ] Record the benchmark evidence in this document’s execution log format, including:
+- [x] Record the benchmark evidence in this document’s execution log format, including:
    - commands used
    - functions host log evidence
    - how Durable state was inspected in Azurite
    - the observed orchestration state transitions for the captured `instanceId`
    - any environment-specific local setup notes
-- [ ] If baseline issues are found, stop migration work and either fix them first or document them explicitly as pre-existing constraints.
+- [x] If baseline issues are found, stop migration work and either fix them first or document them explicitly as pre-existing constraints.
-- [ ] Update the checklist for this phase.
+- [x] Update the checklist for this phase.
-- [ ] Feed forward any setup, observability, or reproducibility findings into Phases 1 through 7.
+- [x] Feed forward any setup, observability, or reproducibility findings into Phases 1 through 7.

+Blocked: The current local benchmark still cannot complete end to end yet.
+Blocked: GitHub completed workflow run `23289568217` for orchestration instance `f97caa2686f14751b3b9b29d7e85a048`, but no corresponding local API webhook request, Functions webhook handling, or durable external event was observed for that instance.
+Blocked: The remaining Phase 0 blocker is inbound webhook delivery to the local stack.
+The active GitHub App guidance still points the webhook URL at the deployed dev API (`https://dev-api-was.codingdemo.co.uk/api/github/webhooks`), and there is no documented local tunnel or local webhook override flow in this repo.

 ### Verification